plone/documentation/docs/classic-ui/viewlets.md

 ### Conditionally rendering viewlets

-There are two primary methods to render viewlets only on some pages
+There are two primary methods to render viewlets only on some pages.

-- Register viewlet against some marker interface or content type class - the viewlet is rendered on this content type only.
+-   Register the viewlet against some marker interface or content type class.
+    The viewlet is rendered on this content type only.
-  You can use {doc}`dynamic marker interfaces </develop/addons/components/interfaces>` to toggle interface on some individual pages through the Management Interface.
+    You can use [dynamic marker interfaces](https://5.docs.plone.org/develop/addons/components/interfaces.html) to toggle the interface on some individual pages through the Management Interface.
 -   Hard-code a condition to your viewlet in Python code.

-Below is an example of overriding a render() method to conditionally render your viewlet:
+The following example overrides a `render()` method to conditionally render your viewlet.

 ```python
 import Acquisition